kividiot/ansible-role-openssh/README.md

         line: AllowUsers root
       check_mode: yes
       register: openssh_check_if_allowusers_is_set

+    - name: Check if AllowGroups is set
+      lineinfile:
+        path: /etc/ssh/sshd_config
+        line: AllowGroups root
+      check_mode: yes
+      register: openssh_check_if_allowgroups_is_set

     - name: assert results
       assert:
         that:
           - openssh_check_if_allowusers_is_set is not changed
+          - openssh_check_if_allowgroups_is_set is not changed
 ```

 Also see a [full explanation and example](https://robertdebock.nl/how-to-use-these-roles.html) on how to use these roles.